 Calling all gamers and thrill-seekers!
-We're highly anticipating Dragon Ops, a new exciting middle grade release by Austin-based author Mari Mancusi!
+We've been highly anticipating Dragon Ops, a new exciting middle grade release by Austin-based author Mari Mancusi!
 We even revealed the awesome cover here, along with some creative cover proposals from young readers at last year's Summer Reading Splash.
-Let's see what bookseller Will B. has to say about the start … Continue reading BookKids: Welcome to DRAGON OPS!
+We're also excited to host the author Mari Mancusi along with … Continue reading BookKids: Welcome to DRAGON OPS!

 We're thrilled to share a review of Madeline Miller's Circe written by one of the newest members of the Teen Press Corps, Ava.
 This review was originally published in the TPC blog, where you can read thoughtful reviews, author interviews, & more from these Austin teen readers!
 When it comes to the recent publication of … Continue reading Teen Thursday: CIRCE Review from Teen Press Corps!